VidyaMS/tomato_classification/README.md

 Hence sought out the help of transfer learning using various pre trained models provided in keras/application.

 Among all the models , ResNet50 gave the highest accuracy.
-Hence in the notebooks provided inn the repo, the images are sliced into different set of train/validate/test images and the using the same config of the model , the accuyracy is checked.
+Hence in the above notebooks , the images are sliced into different set of train/validate/test images and the using the same config of the model , the accuracy is checked.
+Variance of the model is understood.